-Coffee shop craze fuels smaller chains
+Local coffee shops holding their own against Starbucks, Dunkin’ Donuts, report says - amNewYork

 But she noted that New Yorkers play a role in which model thrives.

-“Couldn’t you just continue to go to your independent coffee shop and not support the Starbucks,” she said.
+“Couldn’t you just continue to go to your independent coffee shop and not support the Starbucks?”

 With Alex Bazeley